 Armored horse 4 lies between 2 and 3 and is on a busy panel with several horses and riders without armor.
 The armored horse was not the first of the figures to be incised in this area based on superpositioning, but it was not the last.
-The armor does not have any decorative elements, and this appears to have been intentional to allow the underlying horse and rider of an earlier drawing to show through.
-The long, pointed ears are the same as those at Horse 3, and the solid horse head of 4 is similar to the style of both Armored Horse 2 and 3 at this site.
+The armor does not have any decorative elements, and this appears to have been intentional to allow the underlying horse and rider placed on the wall first to show through.
+The long, pointed ears on the armored horse are the same as those at Horse 3, and the solid horse head of 4 is similar to the style of both Armored Horse 2 and 3 at this site.
 The rider is not well done, but the generally rounded body suggests a shield, while a distinctive lance with dangling feathers protrudes from the back of the armor.
-The unarmored horse and rider under horse 4 has a stand-up mane and a decorated bridle bit.
+The unarmored horse has a stand-up mane and a decorated bridle bit.
 The rider carries a lance similar to that associated with the armored horse.
+Although the armored horse was drawn after the unarmored one, they were probably placed on the wall within a short time frame.

-The Goffena armored horse is not only unique among those found along the Musselshell, it is also the only painted armored horse known on the Northern and Central Plains.
-The striped armor is similar to that on the Bruner horse 2.
-The Goffena horse has a distinctive scalp lock hanging from his bridle bit, and a rayed headdress.
-All four legs show below the armor.
-The shielded warrior riding the horse has a horned headdress, carries a lance, and has what appears to be a thrusting spear aimed at a pedestrian warrior, which is made in the same red liquid paint as the armored horse indicating they were placed on the wall as part of a single scene.
+The Goffena armored horse is not only unique among those found along the Musselshell, it is also unlike others known on the Northern and Central Plains.
+The striped armor is similar to that on the 24GV191 horse 2, but the Goffena horse has a distinctive scalp lock hanging from his bridle bit, and a rayed headdress.
+All four legs show below the armor, and are made in more detail than any others on such horses.
+The shielded warrior riding the horse has a horned headdress, carries a lance, and has what appears to be a thrusting spear aimed at a pedestrian warrior, which is made in the same red liquid paint as the armored horse indicating they were placed on the wall as a single scene.
 The pedestrian warrior also carries a lance, has a horned headdress, and is protected by a shield.
 In addition, this warrior has body armor, which although known ethnographically to exist in the region, is not commonly seen in rock art.